-If an Association tenant becomes the subject of an ASBO then we are entitled to convert their tenancy into a Short Scottish Secure Tenancy.
+The Housing (Scotland) Act 2014 gives the Association the power to convert a Scottish Secure Tenancy into a Short Scottish Secure Tenancy where the tenant has pursued a course of Anti-Social Behaviour or become the subject of an ASBO.
 For a period of 12 months the Association will be able to seek repossession of the property without having to prove fault by the tenant or reasonableness.